 Apartment or condo?

 If you live in an apartment or condo complex, contact your property or building manager and inquire about scheduling your move date and time.
-Some apartment complexes may have date and/or time restrictions as to when moving can be done.
+Some apartment complexes may have date and/or time restrictions on when moving can be done.
 Remember to ask about your security deposit refund.

 4 Weeks Before Your Move